FancyPotts/library/README.md

 	- Number of pages
 	- Read or not
 	- Memorable quote
+	- Who was quoted
 - [x] Library array of objects
 - [x] Use closure
 - [x] Display array of books
 - [ ] Make Modal for adding book
-- [ ] Update page whenever a book is added
+- [ ] Update page
+	- [x] Whenever a book is added
+	- [ ] Add button to delete book from page and array
 - [ ] Output as flexbox items
 	- [ ] Sort at random on every window load.